wedaa/LongTail-Log-Analysis/README.md

 KNOWN ISSUES
 --------------
-I need to go through each and every webpage and make sure it looks "good".
+1) I need to go through each and every webpage and make sure it looks "good".

-I need to fix the X and Y axis labels so they are not buried with the "tick" information.
+2) I need to fix the X and Y axis labels so they are not buried with the "tick" information.

-I don't know if it handles spaces at the start or end of the passwords properly.
+3) I don't know if it handles spaces at the start or end of the passwords properly.

-I don't deal with blank/empty passwords at all
+4) I don't deal with blank/empty passwords at all

-I need to add a chart of password lengths
+5) I need to add a chart of password lengths

-It would be nice in the "Trends" tables if the first time an entry is used that it showed up in a different color.
+6) It would be nice in the "Trends" tables if the first time an entry is used that it showed up in a different color.

-I should make a line chart of attacks per day.
+7) I should make a line chart of attacks per day.

-I should make a line chart of number of attacks for an account per day.
+8) I should make a line chart of number of attacks for an account per day.

+9) NOT GOING TO HAPPEN, There are too many passwords and I'd have to make this dynamic, and I'd rather not suck up CPU OR make a bazillion premade graphs.
 I should make a line chart of number of uses of a password for an account per day.

-I still need to finish my third level analysis of brute force attacks, which is the real reason I wrote LongTail.
+10) I still need to finish my third level analysis of brute force attacks, which is the real reason I wrote LongTail.

-Can I "googlefy" my account/password pairs?
+11) Can I "googlefy" my account/password pairs?

+12) I need to fix the graph on non-root accounts to filter out the root attempts...

+13) I need to break-out the editable fields in LongTail.sh, etc, into a separate file.

+14) I need to set up a "-f" option so we can run multiple instances.

+15) I need to set it up so it can search only by hostname in the messages/access_log files so I can have multiple hosts sending data to the server.